FAQs on Flexible working

 I know that I have been incredibly lucky to work for a School committed to retaining and nurturing talent.
 Critically managers appreciate that not every role has to fit the standard 8 hours a day, 5 days a week model.
 In return I am very happy to work long hours when required to get the job done."

-Dr Danica Vucadinovic Greetham, Lecturer in Mathematics
+Former employee, Dr Danica Vucadinovic Greetham, Lecturer in Mathematics

 "I worked 80%, so four days a week, while my children were in pre-school for two years and started to work full-time when they started school.
 I still work from home normally on Wednesdays but if there is something important, then I come in.